meredithspalmer/NatGeo-AI/MegaDetector.md

   <img src="https://i.imgur.com/o23m8HA.png" width="600"/>
 </p>

+## What MegaDetector does

 ### Image Recognition: Detectors vs. Classifiers

 MegaDetector is **not** an image classifier!
-When you run MegaDetector, you will not learn what type of animal is present in your camera trap image.
+When you run MegaDetector, you will not learn what type of animal is present in your camera trap image (other than the broad classification of 'wildlife', 'human', or 'vehicle').
 Rather, MegaDetector is a kind of AI that we call an image *detector*, which tells you whether there is a thing in the image and where it is.

 From Saul Greenberg's [Timelapse Image Recognition Guide](https://saul.cpsc.ucalgary.ca/timelapse/uploads/Guides/TimelapseImageRecognitionGuide.pdf):